-The names of the product modules (Desktop, Web or Mobile) you can use, and
+The names of the product modules and add-ons you can use, and

 The number of product instances that can work concurrently.

 A license can permit using one product module, or any combination of them, for example, Desktop + Web.